Old Mine Cut Diamonds: Everything You Need to Know

 Their rugged appearance has all the more beauty compared to laser-cut modern diamonds.
 You can always keep them side by side and compare them.
 Old mine cut diamonds have large facets which produce great fire in the diamond and that is hence why it is still preferred by some people in the 21st century.

-However, dating its origin back to a couple of centuries it is always recommended that you buy an old mine cut diamond from an antique diamonds jeweler to get the most of your buck.
+However, dating its origin back to a couple of centuries it is always recommended that you buy an old mine cut diamond from an antique diamond jeweler to get the most out of your buck.